 - Citations: These are the same as an inbound link, but only mention your company by name, not linking to your website.
 A good example would be your name mentioned in a relevant article in your local newspaper, online trade publication, or as a source for an article on Better Homes & Gardens.

-- Online Reviews: Good reviews on Google+, Yelp, or other offsite locations are extremely important.
+- Online Reviews: Good reviews on Google My Business, Yelp, or other offsite locations are extremely important.
 It helps your credibility with both search engines and prospective clients.

 Tree Service Trucks as Marketing Tools